08 Sep Before You Remodel Your Kitchen…

 You should have an idea of the overall theme you want for the kitchen.
 We hope this article helps in working out details like the color scheme and the location of windows.
 You should also think about the way the kitchen connects to other rooms, in case you need to modify the entryway or create a new one.

-Email or call us at 425-402-3824 if you’re in the process of planning your kitchen remodeling project in Seattle.
+Email or call, or message us if you’re in the process of planning your kitchen remodeling project in Seattle.
 We’ve helped many Seattle area homeowners turn a blah kitchen into something amazing.